The Kenova report questions the whole basis of dealing with the past. But will anybody take up its challenge?

 Taking part was William Matchett, a former CID inspector who has become a historian of the police record with “The Intelligence War that Beat the IRA.”
 Matchett talked about other Stakeknives, one of them in charge of a nutting squad on a line between Castlederg and Rostrevor that made Scappaticci look like a tea party and would have nothing to do with him.

-Ben Lowry writes in the Newsletter.
+Ben Lowry writes in the Newsletter:

 I spoke to some senior members of the security forces yesterday and, while they are not yet ready to speak on the record, suffice to say for now that they view with contempt Mr Boutcher’s claims that the way Stakeknife was handled as an agent cost more lives than it saved.
 It is, they say, obvious that the success in the running of informers overall saved huge numbers of lives and indeed was a key reason why the IRA gave up its campaign in the 1990s.

-I was struck by how little criticism there was of the whole concept of the Kenova investigation when it was launched in 2016.
+I was struck by h £4ow little criticism there was of the whole concept of the Kenova investigation when it was launched in 2016.
 Instead of celebrating the success of the security forces in penetrating the most active terrorist movement in western Europe, we were (it seemed clear even then) assuming culpability on the part of their handlers.
 The questions at yesterday’s press conference showed that the media focus was on state failures.

 We will report much more on this in the coming days.
 But at first sight, for all Mr Boutcher’s references to the difficult choices facing agent handlers, there seems to have been an elementary failure to understand the horrendous ethical dilemmas facing intelligence operatives in dealing with informants from a brutal terror group – dilemmas that are discussed in ethics classes by students at universities when still in the teens.

 The Newsletter wages a campaign against what they call ” one sided justice” criticising the state more than the paramilitaries who were responsbile for most violence.
 Boucher condemns the lack of strict protocols for handing agents but there was a chain of command.
-What is there to prevent senior former security forces chiefs talking more about what they know if legal jeopardy was not involved?
+What is there to prevent senior former security forces chiefs talking more about what they know if legal jeopardy is not involved?
 At least it would be a start.
 Ronnie Flanagan are you listening?

 However.
 Is there much stomach for a fight if – big if – the families are broadly satisfied?
 So far Kenova has not ignited a major row.